Rishthegreat/Notes/School/WW2.md

 - 15 Million served
 	- 10 Million drafted while 5 million volunteered
-	- Believed that it was their
+	- Believed that it was their patriotic duty to fight the evil Japanese and Germans
+- Many women served in non-combat roles in the army
+	- Many worked as secretaries, typists, working for the war department
+	- 6 Million will work during